Tabita99/Planet-Vegan/README.md

 Underneath are four meal categories along with a picture of a meal from said category.
 If you click a category name, it should take you the recipes from that category.

+### Login and Sign Up Page
+Both pages are identical and only differ in the instructions given to tell you to either login or sign up when entering your details on the form.
+The login page has a link the redirects you to the sign-up page if you're not a member and the Sign-Up page vice versa.
+If you log in with incorrect details, a message will flash telling you.
+When you're signing up if the username you've typed is already taken a message will flash informing you.